Europe For Older Teens: Ultimate Europe (21 Days)

-Join us this summer as we adventure through Europe and get the real traveling experience in six uniquely different countries!
+Join us this summer as we travel around Europe and get a real traveling experience in six uniquely different countries!
 Our approach is rooted in the classic European traveler strategy – hop on a train, explore cities with a wide variety of daily choices, and leave ourselves open to the spontaneous possibilities that every day brings.

 This perfectly-paced itinerary will ensure that you get the most out of each destination.
 Don’t just see these beautiful European destinations (although the views from atop St. Peter’s Basilica in the Vatican or the London Eye are not to be missed!).
 Our Ultimate Europe for Older Teens program puts a focus on experiencing activities to the max with true travel freedom!
 Whether that’s cooking lessons, bike tours, fun excursions, or other cultural activities, our itineraries our constructed with awesome activities to keep the program exciting and bring each unique culture to life!

 Enjoy high tea in London, visit the Anne Frank House in Amsterdam, take a bike tour through Munich’s flower-filled streets, breathe the fresh Alpine air in Switzerland, tour the iconic Colosseum in Rome, hike through picturesque fishing villages in the Italian Riviera, and so much more!

 Savor the world-famous Mediterranean diet, sampling local delicacies from each country including private pesto cooking classes in the Cinque Terre.
 Hike the rugged wilderness of the Swiss Alps and make new friends from around the world at a traditional German beer hall.
 Don’t just glimpse the sights through a bus window!
 Ride the modern trains from country to country and catch public transportation in each city, immersing yourself in the best parts of every region and living like a local, so you can be a traveler, not a tourist!